 For families who have a child with a disability, navigating the public education system is very hard.

-Sifting through legal jargon, trying to understand education codes and how they apply to their child, navigating the IEP meeting process without any guidance can be exhausting and confusing.
-With existing resources, assessing and understanding ones rights it a difficult if not demoralizing process that leaves many feeling helpless.
+Sifting through legal jargon, trying to understand education codes and how they apply to their child, and navigating the IEP meeting process without any guidance can be exhausting and confusing.
+With existing resources, assessing and understanding one’s rights is a difficult, and sometimes demoralizing, process that leaves many feeling helpless.
 AlfrEDU has been designed to help you navigate these systems.

 A Modern Solution